 - In a small bowl, stir together flour, fresh herbs, onion powder, garlic powder, pepper and sea salt.

-- MAKE A ROUX: Heat olive oil in small saucepan over medium-low heat.
+- MAKE A ROUX: Heat olive oil in a saucepan.
 Whisk in the flour mixture until a thick paste forms.
 Make sure there are no lumps and then let it cook for 1-2 minutes (over low heat) to remove the raw flour taste.
+It will be super pasty.

-- When 1/2 cup stock is left, whisk in the miso paste and 1 Tablespoon arrowroot powder to the stock before adding into the pan of gravy.
+- When you're down to the last ½ cup stock, whisk the miso paste and 1 Tablespoon arrowroot powder to the ½ cup stock before adding into the saucepan of gravy.
 Continue to whisk until everything is well incorporated.
 Allow gravy to cook over low heat for another 2 minutes as it thickens.

 - Cool completely before storing in glass jar in the fridge for up to a week or freezer for 3 months*